Drunk3n-P1nky/Localization/README.md

 # Localization
-This is Localization library for Unity projects.
+This is lightweight Localization library for Unity projects.